One excellent tool to examine both the suitability and trustworthiness of a source is the CRAAP method, which stands for:

 - authority cited is another part of the same organization

 Purpose: The Reason the Information Exists

 Identifying the intended audience of the information and identifying the author’s purpose are other important aspects of evaluating information.
 The intended audience of an item generally determines the style of presentation, the level of technical detail, and the depth of coverage.
 Determining the intended audience of a particular piece of information will help you decide whether or not the information is too basic, too technical, too general, or just right for your needs.
 The intended audience can also indicate the potential reliability of the item because some audiences require more documentation than others.
 For example, items produced for scholarly or professional audiences are generally produced by experts and go through a peer review process.
 Items produced for the mass market frequently are not produced by experts and generally do not go through an evaluation process.
 Some indications of the intended audience are:

 - highly technical language, complex analysis, very sophisticated/technical tools can indicate a technical, professional, or scholarly audience

 - how-to information or current practices in “X” are frequently written by experts for practitioners in that field

 - substantive and serious presentations of a topic with not too much technical language are generally written for the educated lay audience

-- popular language, fairly simple presentations of a topic, little or no analysis, inexpensive tools can indicate a general or popular audience
+- popular language, fairly simple presentations of a topic, with little or no analysis, can indicate a general or popular audience

 - bibliographies, especially long bibliographies, are generally compiled by and for those doing research on that topic